kaijday/opengi-katas-feb-2024/README.md

 Estimated costs for running the system, per month, per environment, would be [£4,102.73](https://azure.com/e/1a064db6325a46179137fd1c540c4c82).
 With a development and production environment, this would be £8205.46 per month.
 The development environment could be scaled down to reduce costs, outside of load testing.

 This would amount to a cost of £49,232.76 per environment, per year.

+There is an option to reserve instances of some of the Cloud Technologies in use.
+Reserving for a year would bring the cost down to £4,051.27 per month.
+Reserving for 3 years would bring the cost down to £4,023.98.
+Over a year these would be a saving off £617.52 and £945 a year.